Social-National Assembly: Involvement in Maidan

 In 2013, the S.N.A, "Patriot of Ukraine" and Autonomous Resistance all increased in popularity, contributing to the growth of Svoboda as well.
-The Social National Assembly helped to create an umbrella radical organization - the Right Sector (Pravy Sector).
-This was also joined by openly radical anti-semitic groups including White Hammer and C14, then the neo-Nazi youth wing of Svoboda.
+The Social National Assembly helped to create an umbrella radical organization, the Right Sector (Pravy Sector).
+This was also joined by openly radical antisemitic groups including White Hammer and C14, then the neo-Nazi youth wing of Svoboda.

 During the 2014 Ukrainian revolution, the militants from the S.N.A and the "Patriot of Ukraine" were on the front lines of the street riots in Kyiv.
 According to Igor Krivoruchko, the leader of the Kyiv's S.N.A. branch, its members started clashes with the police near the Presidential Administration Building (Kyiv) and also initiated the Hrushevskoho Street riots.
-They seized and burned on 18 February 2014 the central office of the ruling party - the Party of Regions - in Kyiv.
+They seized and burned on 18 February 2014 the central office of the ruling party, the Party of Regions, in Kyiv.

 Oleh Odnoroshenko, the S.N.A and "Patriot of Ukraine" ideologue and also one of the "Right Sector" leaders, stated in February 2014 that the "Right Sector" would be hesitant to enter into the government following the departure of Viktor Yanukovych.
 Odnoroshenko thought that the politicians would try to use the Right Sector credibility and popularity while pursuing their own agendas.

 At the end of April 2014, S.N.A members marched with burning torches to the Independence Square and came into conflict with the Self-defense of the Maidan units.
 During the fight, the S.N.A. and Self-defense of the Maidan activists used rubber bullet guns and tear gas, and ambulances later arrived to treat wounded.

 Oleh Odnoroshenko volunteered to the press that the S.N.A members organized the attack on the Russian embassy in Kyiv on 14 June 2014.